 - A reliable internet connection and a laptop or desktop computer with the capabilities to - 1.
 Analyze data using modern statistical and machine learning techniques with commonly used data modelling software (e.g., R, Python); - 2.
-Create electronic reports and presentations; and - 3.
-Meet remotely using videoconference software such as zoom with a working microphone and webcam. - Note that Google Chrome or Mozilla Firefox are the preferred browsers to optimally use OWL.
+Create electronic reports and presentations; and - Meet remotely using videoconference software such as Zoom (see https://wts.uwo.ca/zoom/index.html) with a working microphone and webcam. - Note that Google Chrome or Mozilla Firefox are the preferred browsers to optimally use OWL.
 Remember to update your browsers frequently.